High-Protein Chipotle Sweet Potato Bowl

 Notes

 Stirring the tofu: Stir the tofu at least 3 times.
 Otherwise it can burn on top and stay too soft underneath.
+If making a bigger batch, the cooking time will be longer.

 Oven note (fan-forced vs conventional): This recipe is written for fan-forced.
 To convert fan-forced to conventional, increase the temperature by about 20 C (35 F), rotate the tray to ensure even baking, and bake until crispy.